benogle/benogle.github.com/_posts/2011-05-14-scriptb-organizing-your-javascriptcss-into-modules.markdown

 a config param called `is_production` from the ini passed into paster and put it in `c.is_production`.

 And now, in my templates I can include that template and just call require().
-YES.

 {% highlight mako %}
 <%namespace name="r" file="/require.html"/>